project-chip/connectedhomeip/scripts/idl/README.md

     kGroup = 3;
   }

-  // structures may be fabric scoped by tagging them as 'fabric-scoped'
+  // structures may be fabric scoped by tagging them as 'fabric_scoped'
-  // in a fabric scoped structure, fields may be 'fabric-sensitive' fabric-scoped struct AccessControlEntry {
+  // in a fabric scoped structure, fields may be 'fabric_sensitive' fabric_scoped struct AccessControlEntry {
     fabric_idx fabricIndex = 0;
-    fabric-sensitive Privilege privilege = 1;
+    fabric_sensitive Privilege privilege = 1;
-    fabric-sensitive AuthMode authMode = 2;
+    fabric_sensitive AuthMode authMode = 2;
-    nullable fabric-sensitive INT64U subjects[] = 3;  // fields in structures may be lists and nullable fabric-sensitive Target targets[] = 4;   // they may have attributes: nullable }
+    nullable fabric_sensitive INT64U subjects[] = 3;  // fields in structures may be lists and
+    nullable fabric_sensitive Target targets[] = 4;   // they may have attributes: nullable
+  }

   // request structures are regular structures that are used